 The new airport IATA code search feature in TravelAnimator simplifies how you build flight routes.
 By allowing direct airport code entry in the search bar, the app removes unnecessary steps and speeds up your animation workflow.
 Instead of typing long airport names, you can now search using the same codes seen on boarding passes and airline schedules.
 It’s a small update with a powerful impact for travelers, creators, and aviation enthusiasts.

-Open TravelAnimator, type your next airport code, and start building accurate flight route animations in seconds.
+Download the Travel Animator app from the App Store or the Play Store, open TravelAnimator, type your next airport code, and start building accurate flight route animations in seconds.